irmen/prog8/docs/source/syntaxreference.rst

 **binary numbers:** you can use a percent prefix to write binary numbers: ``%10010011`` Note that ``%`` is also the remainder operator so be careful: if you want to take the remainder of something with an operand starting with 1 or 0, you'll have to add a space in between.
+Otherwise the parser thinks you've typed an invalid binary number.

 **character values:** you can use a single character in quotes like this ``'a'`` for the PETSCII byte value of that character.